vljukap98/simple-banking-system/README.md

 ​
   * #### Workflow:
     When this API is called, search the database for customer transactions and return them as a list.
-​
+> Available endpoints can be imported into postman using exported .json collection located in ./postman_collection ​
 ---
 ​